talaj-info/dxf2gpkgs/README.md

 2. Install Python dependencies: **python-slugify** and **GDAL**.
 As direct GDAL installation is hard with PIP, I put the necessary wheel files in the `dependencies` folder for Python versions 3.8 and 3.9.
 You should call `pip install mydependencywheelfile.whl` from command line with the wheel file which do match your system and Python version.
 3. Copy the contents of the `scripts` directory to `C:\scripts`.
 4. Copy the `DXF Break.lnk` shortcut to your Desktop.
+5. Currently the Spatial Refernce system is hardcoded to Hungarian EOV (23700).
+Sorry about that.
+You can edit the `dxf2gpkglayers.py` file to replace it with an EPSG value of your needs.
-5. Now you should be able to drag and drop a DXF file to your *DXF Break* desktop shortcut; it will convert the DXF to several GPKG files.
+6. Now you should be able to drag and drop a DXF file to your *DXF Break* desktop shortcut; it will convert the DXF to several GPKG files.
 You will find the GPKG files in a subdirectory next to your DXF file.